-What does a vacuum have to do with plastic fabrication?
+What does a vacuum have to do with fabrication?
 In the world of plastic, it has quite a bit to do with fabrication in that a vacuum is powerful enough to shape and form plastic to meet specific shapes and dimensions.
 If you’ve ever seen a big plastic cover for a machine, or a curved plastic fish bowl, you’ve seen plastic that has been vacuum formed!

-Domes and bubbles are the most common vacuum-formed shapes for plastic, however plastic vacuum forming in Utah is often used in conjunction with thermoforming to produce a wide range of formed products.
+Domes and bubbles are the most common vacuum-formed shapes for plastic, however plastic vacuum forming services in Utah is often used in conjunction with plastic thermoforming to produce a wide range of formed products.

 How does plastic vacuum forming work?